tarek-hariri/cartesian-product-multiprocessing/README.md

 # cartesian-product-multiprocessing

 This is a proof-of-concept that aims to remedy [this issue](https://github.com/Texera/texera/issues/1915).
-I did this in C because I'm more familiar with it than Java, and this was just to hammer out my plan/idea for this fix.

 This only uses 3 processes at a time; this number can easily be expanded to whatever the limitations of the Texera project allow.
 Uses linux syscalls.